matias-hettich-castillo/TicTacToso/README.md

 This project was made in Godot as a part of me learning how to mess around with the engine.
 This is the third project I finish in this modality, the first one being a Pong clone, and the second one being a Break-Out clone.
 Hope you enjoy it.

+You can play the game here: <a href="https://matiashettich.itch.io/tic-tac-toe-minigame-test">Tic-Tac-Toe Test</a>

 <p align="center">
   <img src="https://github.com/matias-hettich-castillo/TicTacToso/assets/7623785/fadd0d07-425e-4a5a-8503-361b3ea806bd" width="250" />
   <img src="https://github.com/matias-hettich-castillo/TicTacToso/assets/7623785/016618c1-b5b0-41f4-b395-9eb9e40d922b" width="250" />